The fender storage shelf, with holes drilled to reduce weight and promote ventilation |

 We see below the shelves that would be located atop the water tank and directly aft of it.
 The curvature of the hull and the location of the port and starboard shelves dictated that the shelves below be installed as two separate, yet interrelated units, insofar as they would be situated on the same plane.

+Despite the fact that the forward shelf would be located over the water tank, I still thought it wise to drill holes, not so much for ventilation, but for reducing the weight.
+I must confess I also liked the symmetry of the holes on each of these pieces, especially when placed together.
+This emphasized the fact that these two pieces worked together and that they were meant to be there.
 At this time I also glued-up the mounting blocks that I had created to support the port and starboard shelves.
 For these blocks I used Douglas fir, on account of its rot-resistant characteristics.
 Ideally, I would have used a 4 x 4 to create these blocks.
 Given, however, that Douglas fir is not easy to find in Charleston, South Carolina, I had to combine two pieces of a 2 x 4 to achieve the desired size.

 It took a good bit of work to create these mounting blocks.
 I started by making mock-ups out of southern yellow pine, which is readily available around here.
 It's difficult to tell from the pictures, but the face of each block is curved to match the curvature of the hull.
 The tough part about creating the mock-ups was getting the curvature right.
 If the curvature was slightly off, it would not conform to the shape of the hull.
 At the same time, I had to be mindful of the top of the block.
 It had to remain perfectly level, because the shelf itself had to be level.
 So, yes, taking both of these factors into consideration, it was not easy to create these blocks.
 An additional challenge was that I had to figure all of this out while working within the cramped space of the lazarette, and I had to make many trips in and out of the boat, back and forth to the saw.
 The biggest pain, however, was the slope of the work surface.
 The mock-up blocks would readily slide down the steep surface of the hull and into the bilge, whenever I slightly disturbed the dry-fitted shelf while adjusting for level and making pencil marks here and there.
 I'm not belaboring the point.
 I'm simply emphasizing the labor involved in creating the final product.